ironhack-dapt-jan-23/time-series-project/README.md

 3. **Sales forecasting**: Use time series analysis to predict future sales trends and patterns for a particular product or service.
 You can use historical sales data and apply techniques like exponential smoothing, ARIMA, and trend analysis to forecast future sales.
 4. **Website traffic analysis**: Use time series analysis to analyze website traffic patterns over time.
 You can use historical website traffic data and apply techniques like seasonality analysis, trend analysis, and anomaly detection to identify traffic patterns and forecast future traffic.
 5. **Energy consumption forecasting**: Use time series analysis to predict future energy consumption patterns for a particular region.
 You can use historical energy consumption data and apply techniques like ARIMA, seasonal decomposition, and regression analysis to forecast future energy consumption patterns.

+Remember, time series analysis requires careful attention to detail and a solid understanding of statistical methods.
+Ensure you have adequate time and resources to complete the project, and seek help from your instructor or other resources if you encounter challenges.
+Finally, have fun and enjoy the process of exploring your data and discovering insights!

 P.S.
 You can kick-start your project by using the shared resources in the [`resources.md`](https://github.com/ironhack-dapt-jan-23/time-series-project/blob/main/resources.md) file.